Indicative distribution

 - Its longevity, breeding system, seed biology, and most aspects of its ecology are unknown.

-- Total population size for the species is 1725 plants.
-Only 153 mature plants were found in an unburnt population
+- Total population size for the species is 2027 plants, including 308 mature plants.

 Regional distribution and habitat